 By the time I was done on the phone, we had headed to dinner, both of us feeling relieved.
 The next thing on our mind was getting our refund from Viking Cruise Line for almost INR 1,526,360, US $20,000, for their cancellation of the 29-night cruise that was scheduled to embark out of Mumbai on April 3rd.

 We’d been notified of the cancellation on March 12th and had begun to worry the smaller cruise line might go bankrupt with all the cancellations and subsequent refunds.
 Since that day, I checked our credit card balance to see if a refund had been posted.

 |When we saw these baboons, we immediately shut the doors to the house.
 Once baboons enter, they can tear a house apart.|

 Last night, after watching two episodes of a British TV series on Acorn TV, I decided to check one more time before settling in for the night.
 Alas, the credits appeared.
 We couldn’t have been more thrilled and relieved (other than the day we can finally leave lockdown in Mumbai).

 I slept like a log, as they say.
 My Fitbit displayed that I’d slept for 8 hours, 9 minutes, only awakening a few times for short periods.
 I am a new person today.

 Please see this link and decide from there if it’s appropriate for you.
-Apparently, patients with low Vitamin D3 levels are more susceptible to severe cases of the virus.
-I just ordered 6 bottles of 10,000 IU gel caps at this link.
+Patients with low Vitamin D3 levels are more susceptible to severe cases of the virus.
+I just ordered six bottles of 10,000 IU gel caps at this link.
 Please check with your medical professional if this is appropriate for you.

 (We are not affiliated with this company in any manner other than for personal purchases).